DHTMLX/docs-suite/docs/tabbar/api/tabbar_tabautoheight_config.md

 # tabAutoHeight

-@short: defines whether the height of tabs is automatically adjusted to the height of the tabbar container
+@short: Optional.
+Defines whether the height of tabs is automatically adjusted to the height of the tabbar container

 @signature: {'tabAutoHeight?: boolean;'}